 I love to travel to foreign cities.
-Preferably with as less fixed plans as possible, but just enough plans to become good friends with the city.
-It is not necessarily about being able to say „I know the city as well as the the innards of my handbag“, but at least something like: „We had more than a nightly affair.“
+Preferably with as less plans as possible, but just enough plans to become good friends with the city.
+It is not necessarily about being able to say „I know the city as well as the the inside of my handbag“, but at least something like: „We had more than a nightly affair.“

 „Cities have always been the fireplaces of civilization, whence light and heat radiated out into the dark.“